jaicab/jaicab.github.io/styleguide/text-scope.md

 The `.s-text` class applies this scope.
 It should wrap an area of user-generated content, where the HTML comes from a CMS.
 It will set some cross-screen typography styles.
 It will also provide styles for some classless components for an efortless styling experience.

-It's been designed to work across different screen widths with a maximum recommended with of `768px`.
+It's been designed to work across different screen widths with a maximum recommended width of `768px`.
 The reason behind this is keeping an optimal experience in terms of readability, following rules like the **45 to 75 characters line length** and a proper type/canvas size ratio and negative space, from close-up mobile screens to middle-distance reading from a TV.

 The utility `.u-wrap` is available to mantain a proper width, which is used to limit the width of this text.